HubCentralBOT/HubCentralTODO/README.md

 > Add Player to Whitelist

-> Revoke Player from whitelist
+> Revoke Player from Whitelist

 > Ban User